ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 - : int = 10
 ```

-The source begining at `if` and ending at `5` is parsed as a single integer expression which is multipled by 2.
+The source beginning at `if` and ending at `5` is parsed as a single integer expression which is multiplied by 2.
 OCaml has no need for two different test constructions, the [ternary conditional operator](https://en.wikipedia.org/wiki/Ternary_conditional_operator) and the `if … then … else …` are the same.
 Also note parentheses are not needed here, which is often the case in OCaml.

 Values can be given names using the `let` keyword.
 This is called *binding* a value to a name.
 For example:
 ```ocaml